abdyfranco/serveros/README.md

 Mac Pro, but none of these machines are designed with server-grade hardware in mind and are not a real replacement.

-The latest model of the Xserve received software updates up to OS X El Captain, however from Mac OS X Lion the Xserve received the same OS used on the other Macs, a more user-oriented operating system rather than a server-oriented operating system, eliminating all the server tools and replacing them with the weak "Server.app" application.
+The latest model of the Xserve received software updates up to OS X El Capitan, however from Mac OS X Lion the Xserve received the same OS used on the other Macs, a more user-oriented operating system rather than a server-oriented operating system, eliminating all the server tools and replacing them with the weak "Server.app" application.